MaayanLab/clustergrammer/README.md

 This writes a json of the network object data, either ```net.viz``` or ```net.dat```, to a file.
 Choose ```'viz'``` in order to write a visualization json for clustergrammer.js, e.g. ```net.write_json_to_file('viz','clustergram.json')```

 ##### ```write_matrix_to_tsv(filename, df=None)```
 This write the matrix, stored in the network object, to a tsv file.
 Optional row/column categories are saved as tuples.
+See [tuple_cats.txt](txt/tuple_cats.txt) or [export.txt](txt/export.txt) for examples of the exported matrix file format.

 ##### ```export_net_json(net_type, indent='no-indent')```
 This exports a json string from either ```net.dat``` or ```net.viz```.
 This is useful if a user wants the json, but does not want to first write to file.